Wobblyyyy/docs/pathfinder2/documentation.md

 `ListenerManager`, which in turn calls the `tick()` method of all of the associated listeners.

+Listeners function by repeatedly checking to see if a certain condition has been met.
+In a robotics environment, your robot's physical actions are separated from your code, so listeners work magically - you simply plop one down and you're good to go.
+In an environment where fields/variables must be changed manually via code, listeners shouldn't be used, as they can overcomplicate code.

+#### Ticking listeners
+Listeners must be ticked in order to function properly.
+It's strongly suggested that you make use of the `ListenerManager` class, as it makes managing listeners significantly easier. `Pathfinder` has a method called `getListenerManager()` which returns the `ListenerManager` that that instance of Pathfinder is using.

+##### If you used a listener manager
+If you register a listener by using the `pathfinder#getListenerManager()`'s `bind`, your listener will automataically be updated whenever Pathfinder's `tick()` method is called.

+##### If you did not use a listener manager
+If you did not use a listener manager, you'll have to figure out how to tick your listeners on your own.
+I promise, it's not too hard - you just have to use the `tick` method, and you'll be all good!

 #### Using bindings
 The `listening` package of Pathfinder provides many utilities designed to simplify writing code for a robot.
 These utilities are customized to my preferences and using them may not be appropriate if a different solution is preferable.

+##### Listener manager
+First, it's important to understand HOW the listener manager works.
+It's not all that difficult, to be honest.
+This example is going to assume a robotics context:
+- Bind the listener (say we want to make dpad up do something)
+- Tick Pathfinder as normal

+See?
+Not too bad.
+Each of the listeners in the listener manager is added to a collection.
+That collection is polled/ticked/updated every time Pathfinder is ticked.

+**IF YOU DON'T TICK PATHFINDER, LISTENERS WILL NOT WORK.**

 ##### Binding buttons
 Buttons are a critical part of user input.